KiranSonkamble/netflix_data-pipeline/README.md

 # Netflix Data Pipeline
 #### Purpose: To develop and demonstrate proficiency in Azure Databricks Workflow and Delta Live Tables.
+### Overview
+This project aims to build a robust data pipeline using Azure Databricks.
+The pipeline will ingest, process, and store Netflix data, leveraging Databricks' powerful data engineering and streaming capabilities.

 Data Source = "Tableau Sample Netflix Dataset"